16 Important Tips For Before, During, and After

 Learning how to prepare for a hurricane is critical if you live near a coast where tropical storms form, such as the Atlantic and Gulf of Mexico areas.

 Not only are the winds terrific, there most likely will be flooding — sometimes far inland.
-It happened with Sandy on the New Jersey coast and recently in South Carolina.
+It happened with Hurricane Sandy on the New Jersey coast and in 2017 with Harvey, Irma, and Maria.
+(Whew!
+What a year!)

-Even though a hurricane can be fairly accurately predicted (at least that it IS coming), many people in South Carolina were not prepared — at all.
-Others found they were not as prepared as they had assumed.
+Even though a hurricane can be fairly accurately predicted (at least that it IS coming), many people are not prepared — at all.
+Many are not as prepared as they think they are.

 Most of my usual readers are aware that these statements are true (or you wouldn't be reading here).